brightvibesrock/reactjs-todo-example/README.md

 <img src="./public/images/InitialDeployofToDoList.png" width="300" height="150">

-From this point forward, go to Advance Devs section to clone this repo and deploy to netlify! https://github.com/jamezmca/reactjs-todolist/.
+From this point forward, go to Advance Developer section at the beginning of the readme and clone this repo to deploy to netlify!

+Also note that the original project is here, but it doesn't really explain all the ins/outs unless you watch his you tube channels.
 Enjoy!

 ## Acknowledgements
 * James Jamezca: GitHub Repo: https://github.com/jamezmca.
 He is a total front-end boss!
 If you are beginner or just need to solidify on some foundations... check out the resources below.